Redbone Coonhound Dog Breed Info: Pictures, Traits & Facts

 Grooming ✂️

 The Redbone Coonhound requires a minimum amount of grooming, and you will only need to use a grooming mitt or brush once a week to keep shedding to a minimum.
-This action will also help to distribute natural oils more evenly over the hair leading to a softer, shinier coat.
+This action will also help to distribute natural oils more evenly over the hair, leading to a softer, shinier coat.

-Your Redbone Coonhound will also need its nails trimmed every few weeks.
+Your Redbone Coonhound will also need their nails trimmed every few weeks.
 Well-groomed nails will make it easier for your pet to walk and will reduce scratched and torn furniture.
 You’ll know it’s time to trim the nails when you can hear them clicking as your dog walks.

 Health Conditions ❤️